KarlTDebiec/Scinoephile/docs/development.rst

 - [ ] Track modifications, and if infile==outfile only save if changed
 - [ ] Compare to tesseract
 - [ ] Implement SUP parsing in numba
+- [ ] Option to compress or not when saving Datasets (takes a long time)

 Future
 ______